kljr/SpringboardVM/README.md

-the `artifacts/sites` folder according to the instructions in the [readme,](https://github.com/kljr/springboard_vm/blob/master/artifacts/README.md) you can automatically replace any site's files and/or database with those items by running `scripts/load-artifact.sh.`
+the `artifacts/sites` folder according to the instructions in the [readme,](https://github.com/kljr/springboard_vm/blob/master/artifacts/README.md) you can automatically replace any site's files and/or database with those items by running `scripts/load-artifact.sh.` (alias sbvm_art)

 ## Running tests

-Configuration templates for codeception are copied from the templates/tests directory into sites/sb_testing/tests directory.
+Configuration templates for codeception are copied from the templates/tests directory into each sites 'tests' directory.
 They should be ready to go.

-To start tests, move into 'sites/sb_testing' and then `vendor/bin/codecept run`
+To start tests, move into the tests directory and then `vendor/bin/codecept run`

-To wipe and reload the testing db run `scripts/wipe-test=db.sh`
+To wipe and reload the db:

+* To use the QA master db: `scripts/wipe-test-db.sh` (alias wipe-db)
+* To use any other db, follow the instruction for loading artifacts.

 For acceptance tests using the db module, a port has been forwarded from the guest's 3306 port to the host's 3335 port.
 If port 3335 is already in use, edit the port in `config/Vagranfile.local` or create a new `config/Vagrantfile.custom` file.
-You will also have to edit `acceptance-tests/codeception.yml` to have the alternate port.
+You will also have to edit `tests/codeception.yml` to have the alternate port.

 ## Useful shell aliases and functions